'There’s not a day that goes by that she’s not on our minds, on my mind'

 According to the Weber County Sheriff’s Office, they are not actively looking for Shelby until there are leads and the case will remain open.
 Officials say there is no sign of foul play in her disappearance.

-“We’re just waiting for spring time, we just want to keep it fresh in everybody’s mind that she is still missing as soon as weather gets better, were going get up there and try to have big groups to just, look around,” says Erebia.
+“We’re just waiting for springtime, we just want to keep it fresh in everybody’s mind that she is still missing as soon as the weather gets better, we’re going get up there and try to have big groups to just, look around,” says Erebia.

 Officials say they have not yet discussed whether an official search will continue in the Spring.